dsself/standardizecountries/README.md

 install_github("dsself/StandardCountries")
 ```
 To use standarize country names using `country_name(x)` and then create the or overwrite a vector for the Correlates of War IDs using `country_code(x)`

+Please help me identify potential variants of country names so I can add them.